 will be within your export dump.

-Note you should not end up with having all your site configuration
+Note that you should not put your website configuration

 Open the export module by right-clicking on the root of the page tree and selecting More Options > Export.